DVT Prevention: Intermittent Pneumatic Compression Devices

 and form a clot.

-DVT is a common condition, especially in people over age 65.
+DVT is a common condition.
+It's a higher risk in people over age 65.
 Post-thrombotic syndrome affects a large number of people who have had DVT.
-It can happen in men and women women of any age.
+It can happen in men and women of any age.

-DVT is a serious medical condition that can cause swelling, pain, and tenderness in your leg.
+DVT is a serious medical condition that can cause swelling, pain, and soreness in your leg.
 In some cases, a deep clot in a leg vein can break free and stick in a vessel in the lung.
 This can cause a blockage in the vessel called a pulmonary embolism.
 Pulmonary embolism can cause severe shortness of breath and even sudden death.
 While using an IPC device, your calf or whole leg is enclosed in a cuff.
 The cuff